Social cognitive neuroscience: Mirror neuron system (MNS)

 Mirror neurons, first discovered in macaque frontoparietal cortex, fire when actions are either performed or observed.
 In humans, similar sensorimotor "mirroring" responses have been found in the brain regions listed below, which are collectively referred to as MNS.
 The MNS has been found to identify and represent intentional actions such as facial expressions, body language, and grasping.
 MNS may encode the concept of an action, not just the sensory and motor information associated with an action.
 As such, MNS representations have been shown to be invariant of how an action is observed (e.g. sensory modality) and how an action is performed (e.g. left versus right hand, upwards or downwards).
 MNS has even been found to represent actions that are described in written language.

 Mechanistic theories of MNS functioning fall broadly into two camps: motor and cognitive theories.
 Classical motor theories posit that abstract action representations arise from simulating actions within the motor system, while newer cognitive theories propose that abstract action representations arise from the integration of multiple domains of information: perceptual, motor, semantic, and conceptual.
 Aside from these competing theories, there are more fundamental controversies surrounding the human MNS – even the very existence of mirror neurons in this network is debated.
 As such, the term "MNS" is sometimes eschewed for more functionally defined names such as "action observation network", "action identification network", and "action representation network".

+The hypothesis of the mother-fetus neurocognitive model (MFN) contributes to the theory of the MNS's role in social cognition.
+It has been shown that MNS mirror neurons are observed only in specific cases of interpersonal dynamics that meet the MFN model conditions.
+The MFN model is a representation of neurophysiological processes within the biological system of the Mother-Fetus dyad that provides the fetal nervous system with training for proper reactions to stimuli at the onset of cognition.
+It has been shown that local neuronal oscillations in both nervous systems are synchronized through interference with the low-frequency electromagnetic field of the mother's heart.
+So that the mother's heart oscillations synchronize the brain oscillations of already excited central and peripheral neuronal ensembles, similar in both organisms, due to physiological entrainment within the shared ecosystem.
+Therefore, the activation of specific sensorimotor networks in the mother entrains those in the child, and, because of the shared ecosystem, this engagement trains the young nervous system to respond correctly to certain sensory stimuli through statistical mechanisms based on numerous successful and unsuccessful trials.
+This entrainment provides subliminal perception in the young organism, similar to the Mother's intentional act that initiates the process of cognition.